marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/reshape.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: RESHAPE, array, change dimensions, array, transmogrify

 .. _reshape:

-.. index:: RESHAPE

-.. index:: array, change dimensions

-.. index:: array, transmogrify

 RESHAPE --- Function to reshape an array
 ****************************************